Difference Between UAT and E2E Testing

 UAT testing is conducted by the end users or their representatives to determine if a system meets the business requirements and is ready to be deployed in a production environment.
 The primary goal of UAT testing is to evaluate the system's usability, reliability and compliance from an end user's point of view.

-The UAT testing process typically involves:
+In short, the UAT testing process typically involves:

 • Defining test scenarios based on business requirements